List of Scream (film series) characters: Maureen Evans and Phil Stevens

 Maureen Evans and her boyfriend Phil Stevens are students at Windsor College.
-They attend a sneak preview of the film "Stab", during which Phil goes to the bathroom and hears strange whimpering from the next stall.
+They attend a sneak preview of the film "Stab" in the cold open, during which Phil goes to the bathroom and hears strange whimpering from the next stall.
 He presses his ear against the divider to listen closer, but a blade is forced through the divider, stabbing Phil in the ear and killing him.
 The killer, wearing a Ghostface costume, returns to the screening and sits beside Maureen, before mortally stabbing her.
 The audience believe her to be part of a publicity stunt, until she falls dead in front of the cinema screen.
 Their deaths are satirized in Scary Movie.